Premier League run-in: What is the relegation situation?

-Newcastle is buzzing, Fulham confounding, Brighton stumbling, and West Brom battling but running out of time in the Premier League relegation battle.
+Fulham and West Brom are battling but running out of time in the Premier League relegation battle.

 [ MORE: How to watch PL in the USA ]